You may be wondering how to travel around Tanzania?

 Or you can book an all-inclusive fly-in safari with a safari company who will arrange everything for you, flights and all.
-There are tons to choose from and I’ll go into more detail in a separate post (coming soon).
+There are tons to choose from and you can find more info in this post.

-Train travel isn’t the easiest or most reliable form of travel in Tanzania, but it is a fun adventure and there are two major train lines you can take.
+Train travel isn’t the easiest or most reliable form of travel in Tanzania, but it is a fun adventure and there are three major train lines you can take.

-If you have your own transport or feel confident enough to hire a car, then driving in Tanzania is also an option.
+If you have your own transport or feel confident enough to hire a car, then driving in Tanzania and Zanzibar is also an option.

 You can hire cars from a number of different rental companies, as long as you are over 23 and have an international or English language driver’s licence.